ajmeryjaman/geeVarSelect/README.md

 Folder | Description
 --- | ---
-src | Includes all .R files containing the source codes data | Includes the seeds.Rdata docs | Includes all .Rd documentation files
+src | This folder includes all ".R" files containing the source codes. data | This folder includes "seeds.Rdata" file which is used in simulations. docs | This folder includes all ".Rd" format documentation files.

 The src folder contains the following files: